What the Family Court deals with:

 - local authority intervention to protect children

 - decrees relating to divorce or the dissolution of a civil partnership

 - financial support for children after divorce or relationship breakdown

 - some aspects of domestic violence

-Magistrates undergo specialist training before they sit in Family Proceedings Courts, where procedures are very different from the criminal courts.
+Magistrates undergo specialist training before they sit in the Family Court, where procedures are very different from the criminal courts.